Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/AI.md

 ---
 Here's how to build an AI machine vision program from scratch.
 This will let you use open source projects like YOLO to automatically detect insects in your high resolution photos.
 This will show you the basics of machine learning programs from setting up your computer, organizing files, training the AI, and processing images.

+All the scripts and folders referenced are available on the [Mothbox Github](https://github.com/Digital-Naturalism-Laboratories/Mothbox/tree/main/AI) under "AI"

 This guide is written using a Windows computer using Linux.
 Most of this should work on a windows or linux machine (and probably a Mac machine too, you just might need to tweak some things).

 # Motivation